alysnow/Final-Project/Supporting Documents/00 Notes.md

 ## Dataset Overview

-The data includes cast, crew, keywords, budget, posters, release dates, languages, production companies, and countries.
+* The data includes cast, crew, keywords, budget, posters, release dates, languages, production companies, and countries.

-The following are few important features present in dataset: belongs_to_collection : This feautue is present only for true movie sequels.
-budget: Buget of film in USD
-genres
-original_language: Language with the original version of the film.
-original_title: Title of film when it is first officially released locally
-overview: Describe the plot of the movie. popularity production_companies production_countries release_date
-runtime: Length of movie.
-spoken_languages: Languages spoken in the movie
-status: Whether movie is release or not.
-Keywords
-cast: Information all cast memebers
-crew: Information of, director, producer, writer etc.
-revenue: Target variable.
-Revenue of film in USD

-Data types present in dataset:
+* Data types present in dataset:
-String
+    * String
-Numeric
+    * Numeric
-Date
+    * Date
-JSON
+    * JSON

-Handling JSON data
+* Handling JSON dats.
 There are a number of attributes such as cast, crew, genres which represents important information about each movie.
 They are multivalued fields.
 Each value in these fields are a JSON object.
 Example. of genres. [{'id': 35, 'name': 'Comedy'}, {'id': 18, 'name': 'Drama'}, {'id': 10751, 'name': 'Family'}, {'id': 10749, 'name': 'Romance'}]

 ### Columns

+The following are few important features present in dataset:

 **id** - Integer unique id of each movie